-If an instrument is made by a Filipino before a consular officer of the Philippine Embassy and the instrument shall be used in the Philippines, the following procedure applies:
+If an instrument is to be executed before a consular officer of the Philippine Embassy and the instrument shall be used in the Philippines, the following procedure applies:

 - Personal appearance of the person executing the document at the Embassy is required.

 - The applicant signs the document in the presence of a Philippine consular officer, who makes an acknowledgment of it (please note that the Philippine Embassy requires that documents not in English be translated into English at all times)

 Please refer to the page Schedule of Fees to see the latest and updated fees for acknowledgment services.

-If you are a Filipino citizen in Norway, Iceland or Sweden and wish to execute an SPA or other instrument for use in the Philippines but are unable to appear personally at the Embassy, you may follow the following procedure:
+If you are in Norway, Iceland or Sweden and wish to execute an SPA or other instrument for use in the Philippines but are unable to appear personally at the Embassy, you may follow the following procedure: